zbrewer/zbrewer.github.io/_tabs/n95zb_build.md

 ### Power distribution kit
 I'm planning on building my own panel but this kit helps with some of the basic harnesses and provides some necessities like the cabin heat control.

+### G3x Precover Parts
+This provides brackets and wires that are needed for the Garmin G3x system and that should be installed before the plane is covered.
+Even though I knew I wanted to make my own panel it was much easier to get all of these parts supplied than to have to track them down individually and/or risk missing something.

 ## Modifications

 ### Landing and wingtip lights